textpattern/textpattern.github.io/installation/installing-textpattern.md

 Warning: Unknown column 'user_name' in 'where clause' select name, val from txp_prefs where prefs_id=1 AND user_name='' in /path/to/your/site/textpattern/lib/txplib_db.php on line xx
 ~~~

 This is expected behaviour for the very first login after the upgrade.
-Every further move in the admin side should not throw any error messages.
+Further navigation within the admin-side will continue without issue.